Family Allowance Act: Criticism

 Common critiques of the Act at the time included concerns that taxpayer money was being wasted due to the payments being sent to everyone who qualified indiscriminately, without determining if they needed financial help at all.
 The reasoning given by the government was that calculating each potential recipient's annual income would be costlier than the benefits given to the minority of high-income earners.
 There were also political criticisms, claiming the motivation for the family allowance act was largely an attempt to get the vote of French Canadians, who had larger families on average.
 Others advocated for service-based assistance, while those in favour of the direct payment method suggested this would unnecessarily restrict individual financial freedom and choice.

 Indigenous applicability

 Given the basic requirements, the act did not apply evenly to everyone living in Canada and depended upon their relationship with the Canadian state.
 Although there was no mention of the exclusion of Indigenous families directly in the Family Allowance Act, the Indian Act modified how this legislation applied to Indigenous peoples.
 The Indian Act was amended in 1920 to make Residential School attendance mandatory for children up to the age of 15, and in 1930 up to the age of 16.
-In order to receive the benefits under the Family Allowance Act, the children in Indigenous communities were required to attend Residential Schools.
+In order to receive the benefits under the Family Allowance Act, the children in Indigenous communities were required to attend Schools.
 Exceptions were also made for Immigrant families, in which first year immigrants were not eligible until an amendment made in 1961.